 Again, I love this book for its collection of wonderful recipes and advice on how to get children more interested in cooking and eating.
 I love Catherine’s philosophy in general and agree with virtually everything she believes in, although I take issue with the sweeteners used (agave is extremely high in fructose: 90%!!), and I replace honey, maple syrup and agave syrup with rice syrup, and use stevia, erythritol or xylitol in place of table sugar (see my sweeteners page for more information on these and why we use them).

-Weelicious Menu Plans (Update: this is now called One Potato and is only available in the US as it is now not only plans the weekly recipes but sends the ingredients to your door – still a worthwhile investment for some, but if you are not in the US, or simply looking for meal planning rather than delivery, then see the Frugal Real Food Meal Plans below.)
+Weelicious Menu Plans (Update: this is now called One Potato and is only available in parts of the US as it is now not only plans the weekly recipes but sends the ingredients to your door – still a worthwhile investment for some, but if you are not in the US, or simply looking for meal planning rather than delivery, then see the Frugal Real Food Meal Plans below.)

 As with the I Quit Sugar 8-Week Program for the detox period, if you want someone to take as much of the work out of life beyond quitting as possible for you, then I strongly recommend signing up to something like Catherine’s menu planning service.
 Cooking and planning your meals well is essential to sugar free living, especially if you want to eat sugar free on a budget.
 And I know firsthand how overwhelming it can be as a parent to find precious time to plan out those meals.
 So if you are willing to put in a very small amount of money (we’re talking $8 (that’s £5.50 to us Brits) a month!) to have that burden taken off you and save you time, this is indispensable!
 Please just bear in mind once again that although Catherine does occasionally provide stevia-sweetened or rice syrup-sweetened recipes, a lot of her sweet recipes are low-ish sugar perhaps, but certainly not sugar free!
 Swapping maple syrup or honey for rice syrup, and sugar for stevia, xylitol or erythritol is probably best for the treats…

-Offering the same service as Catherine in Weelicious Menu Plans, Tiffany from Don’t Waste the Crumbs knows all about real food meal planning on a budget.
+Offering the same service as Catherine in Weelicious Menu Plans was, Tiffany from Don’t Waste the Crumbs knows all about real food meal planning on a budget.
 She feeds her family of four for $350 a month (that’s £280), and I regularly use her meal plans for myself.
 As with Weelicious recipes, you need to keep an eye on the sugars used and replace with sweeteners (or better yet, skip entirely!) when needed.
 Sometimes I just swap out the sweeter recipes for one of my own or sugar free ones I have found and pinned on my dessert board or some of my other Pinterest boards.
 But I have found that Tiffany can not only cut down massively on the time I put into meal planning, she can also save me more than the money she asks for for full access to the meals plans anyway!
 Which is $9.97 (£8) per month by the way.
 And if you don’t mind a little bit of planning your time and figuring out the “cook ups” and things yourself, you can just check out her free past seasonal meal plans and do the rest yourself!